jbirnick/polybar-todoist/README.md

 ![screenshot_todoist_module](screenshots/module.png)

-By default only tasks with a set 'due date' which is equal to the current date are taken into account. (but you can easily change that)
+By default, only tasks with a set 'due date' which is equal to the current date are taken into account.
+(But you can easily change that; for example, I personally use the filter `today | overdue | no date`.)

 ## Installation